MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 toc = true
 +++

 I want to use this post to share some `pandas` snippets that I find useful.
-I use them from time to time, in particular when I'm doing [time series competitions](https://www.kaggle.com/search?q=time+series+in%3Acompetitions) on Kaggle.
+I use them from time to time, in particular when I'm doing [time series competitions](https://www.kaggle.com/search?q=time+series+in%3Acompetitions) on platforms such as Kaggle.
 Like any data scientist, I perform similar data processing steps on different datasets.
 Usually, I put repetitive patterns in [`xam`](https://github.com/MaxHalford/xam), which is my personal data science toolbox.
 However, I think that the following snippets are too small and too specific for being added into a library.

-Some of the following code assumes you're using [version `1.0` of `pandas`](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html), which in particular added support for [typed missing values](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html#experimental-na-scalar-to-denote-missing-values).
+Some of the following code assumes that you're using [version `1.0` of `pandas`](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html), which in particular added support for [typed missing values](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html#experimental-na-scalar-to-denote-missing-values).
 Note that the following code is not guaranteed to be the optimal way of proceeding.
 If you have a quicker solution, then feel welcome to post a comment at the bottom of this post.

 ## Time since/until event